aragon/aragon-wiki/docs/meetings/community/write-ups/cm09/jorge.md

 paying off.

-- Thanks to the team for coming but specially to our amazing advisors, Jake and Brayton, and our investors, Joel and Chris.
+- Thanks to the team for coming but specially to our amazing advisors, Jake and Brayton, and our partners, Joel and Chris.
 Having people that don't work with us on a daily basis living with us for a week was invaluable.

 #### Standards